-Response rate for Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles sector for establishments with TE of 20 and over was 93.29 percent (4,022 out of 4,311 establishments).
+Response rate for Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles sector was 92.51 percent (6,177 out of 6,677 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Reports of the remaining non-reporting establishments were taken from other available administrative data sources and financial statements from Securities and Exchange Commission (SEC).
 However, there were establishments which were found to be duplicates, out-of-scope and out of business in 2015.

 Limitation of Data

 Only the formal sector was covered in the survey.

 Establishment is defined as an economic unit under a single ownership control which engaged in one or predominantly one kind of economic activity at a single fixed location.

 Economic activity is the establishment’s source of income.
 If the establishment is engaged in several activities, its main economic activity is that which earns the biggest income or revenue.

 Total employment is the number of persons who worked in or for the establishment as of November 15, 2015.

 Paid employees are all persons working in the establishment and receiving pay, as well as those working away from the establishment paid by and under the control of the establishment.
 Included are all employees on sick leave, paid vacation or holiday.
 Excluded are consultants, home workers, receiving pure commissions only, and workers on indefinite leave.